ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 {@snippet framework/mini-inspector-bold}

-If you need to “copy” an attribute from a view element to a model element, use the `attributeToAttribute()` method.
+If you need to “copy” an attribute from a view element to a model element, use the {@link framework/guides/deep-dive/conversion/helpers/upcast#attribute-to-attribute `attributeToAttribute()` method}.

 Keep in mind that the model element must have its own converter registered, otherwise there is nothing the attribute can be copied to.